Affiliate links on Android Authority may earn us a commission. Learn more.

-A: Since USDC is not as volatile as the vast majority of other cryptocurrencies on the market, it works well as a payment method for goods and services.
+Since USDC is not volatile, it works well as a payment method for goods and services.
 You can use USD Coin to pay for gift cards on Bitrefill, electronics on Newegg, or any other merchant that supports BitPay.

-A: Given the relatively high interest rates, it’s natural to assume that you’re taking on a certain degree of risk while lending your stablecoin holdings.
+Given the suspiciously high interest rates, it’s natural to assume that you’re taking on a certain degree of risk while lending your stablecoin holdings.
 And you would be somewhat correct.
 Unlike bank accounts or other investment instruments, cryptocurrency deposits are not guaranteed or insured by central authorities and governments.

-While lending institutions such as Blockfi require heavy collateral from borrowers to offset the risk of defaults, there is no transparency or guarantee to the loans they issue.
-If you want our advice, don’t put all your eggs in one basket.
-Distributing your stablecoin holdings across multiple lending platforms is a safer bet than chasing high returns from a single provider.
+While lending institutions require heavy collateral from borrowers to offset the risk of defaults, there is no transparency or guarantee to the loans they issue.
+Moreover, several lending platforms have gone bankrupt of late, making cryptocurrency lending highly risky.